Rafah: Razing and destruction

-In previous operations, Israel destroyed building on the border with Egypt, arguing it as a military need to cut Hamas from possible supply roads.
-On 3 April, about two weeks after the Gaza War resumed, the IDF advanced into Rafah as hundreds of thousands of Palestinians fled the city.
+In previous operations, Israel destroyed buildings on the border with Egypt, arguing it as a military need to cut Hamas from possible supply roads.
+On 3 April 2025, about two weeks after the Gaza War resumed, the IDF advanced into Rafah as hundreds of thousands of Palestinians fled the city.
 It soon started massive operations to raze most of Rafah itself, flattening mosques, schools, greenhouses and even greenery.
-By mid May 2025, The New York Times reported with satellite images and on-the-ground videos proofs that most of the city housing and buildings have been purposely razed by Israeli bulldozers or controlled destructions.
+By mid May 2025, The New York Times reported with satellite images and on-the-ground video proofs that most of the city housing and buildings have been purposely razed by Israeli bulldozers or controlled demolitions.
 Side-by-side satellite imagery of the Shaboura neighborhood show it with all its pre-war buildings, then in its early-2025 state of widespread destruction, and then on 3 May 2025 with nearly all its buildings razed to the ground.
-The same is visible for most of the city.
+The same was visible for most of the city.
+In July 2026, it was reported that Israel was "virtually erasing" Rafah.

+At the same time, a new road extending from the Israeli border called the Morag Corridor has been constructed, connecting it to Rafah's agricultural lands, along with new Israeli military outposts.

 Development

 The Ottoman–British agreement of 1 October 1906 established a boundary between Ottoman-ruled Palestine and British-ruled Egypt, from Taba to Rafah.
 After World War I, Palestine was also under British control, but the Egypt-Palestine Boundary was maintained to control movement of the local Bedouin.
 During the mid-1930s, the British enhanced the border control and Rafah evolved as a small boundary town that functioned as a trade and services centre for the semi-settled Beduin population.
 During World War II, it became an important British base.

-Following the Armistice Agreement of 24 February 1949, Rafah was located in Egypt-occupied Gaza and consequently, a Gaza–Egypt border did no longer exist.
+Following the Armistice Agreement of 24 February 1949, Rafah was located in Egypt-occupied Gaza and consequently, a Gaza–Egypt border no longer existed.
 Rafah could grow without any consideration being taken of the old 1906 international boundary.
 In the 1967 Six-Day War, Israel conquered the Sinai Peninsula and the Gaza Strip from Egypt and all of the city was now under Israeli occupation.

 In 1979, Israel and Egypt signed a peace treaty that returned the Sinai, which borders the Gaza Strip, to Egyptian control.
 In the Peace Treaty, the re-created Gaza–Egypt border was drawn across the city of Rafah.
 Rafah was divided into an Egyptian and a Palestinian part, splitting up families, separated by barbed-wire barriers.
 Families were separated, property was divided and many houses and orchards were cut across and destroyed by the new boundary, bulldozed, allegedly for security reasons.
 Rafah became one of the three border points between Egypt and Israel.